Online Bingo Players

-Naturally, the age and gender of those playing online bingo aren’t as important as why they play.
+Naturally, the age and gender of those playing bingo aren’t as important as why they play.
 After all, the reasons for playing help to build the community of bingo players who join together to compete in friendly competitions.

 Primarily, users play bingo because they find it exciting.
-More than a third of respondents said they enjoy playing online bingo for the thrill of it or the buzz they feel after winning.
+More than a third of respondents said they enjoy playing online bingo games for the thrill of it or the buzz they feel after winning.
 Another 47 percent of respondents play online bingo to stay relaxed during stressful situations or a long day.

 One particular respondent plays online bingo because it’s a chance to win money without going out of the house.
 However, our data has shown that bingo isn’t always about the money.
 In fact, 91 percent of bingo players spend less than 100 pounds per month on the game.
 While the excitement and a chance to win money is definitely a reason for playing, many people also said they enjoyed the excitement of the win and community around them.
 This is what keeps players returning again and again.

-How Do They Play Bingo?
+How Do Bingo Players Play Bingo?

 If bingo players log in to try their luck when they’re looking to relax or enjoy themselves, it’s important to understand what constitutes their most relaxing environment.
-It turns out that 92 percent of online bingo players access websites through their desktop or laptop computers.
+It turns out that 92 percent of online bingo players access bingo websites through their desktop or laptop computers.
 Overall, 55 percent watch TV while they play, and 65 percent play in the evening.

 The vast majority of bingo players access the site through their desktop computers, but 47 percent also sign in through their mobile devices.
 There are two main differences between desktop and smartphone players.
 Desktop players visit three times as many pages as smartphone users and stay on the site three times as long.
 While smartphone users might be looking to enjoy a quick game after work, desktop users enjoy settling in and participating in the bingo community.